Creation of young colonies (nuclei)

 Why multiply colonies?
 This may be done to increase stock numbers, renew colonies, benefit from the vigour of young queens, select preferred colonies, and so on.
 In nature, bees have three methods of reproduction: swarming (the natural reproduction of bees), requeening (replacement of a deficient or ageing queen), and emergency queen rearing (loss of the queen).
 Beekeepers also have various methods at their disposal to artificially multiply their stock; these procedures are more or less complex and range from simple division to queen rearing by grafting (picking).
 The objective, for both the bee and the beekeeper, is to produce a queen so that she can establish a new colony.

-Nucleus colonies are the backbone of successful beekeeping.
-They often develop very well in their second year, show little tendency to swarm, and yield above-average honey crops.
-In addition, creating nucleus colonies makes rigorous selection possible: weak colonies are continuously eliminated.
-ApiService suggests that the average proportion of young colonies should be 50%.
-A beekeeper with 10 production colonies will create 5–7 nucleus colonies.
-The best time to create nucleus colonies is from May to June/July (depending on the region).
+Nuclei are the backbone of successful beekeeping.
+They often develop very well in the second year, show little tendency to swarm, and produce honey flows above the average.
+In addition, the creation of nuclei makes rigorous selection possible: weak colonies are constantly eliminated.
+ApiService recommends that the average proportion of young colonies should be 50%.
+A beekeeper with 10 production colonies will create 5-7 nuclei.
+The best time to create nuclei is from May to June/July (depending on the region).

-“Many roads lead to Rome” when it comes to creating nucleus colonies.
-Artificial swarms and nucleus colonies can be created in various ways.
+“Many roads lead to Rome” when it comes to creating nuclei.
+Artificial swarms and nuclei can be created in various ways.
 The following methods are explained below:

 - Where does the queen come from?